 If you live in America and you’ve only ever purchased milk from the supermarket, you haven’t tasted milk from a grass fed cow.
 Grass fed cow milk is definitely better tasting.
 If you want a treat, see if your health food store carries milk from grass fed cattle.

 Many of the cafes that I visited served espresso that was roasted a little lighter than the Seattle-style espresso favored stateside.
-One barista that I spoke to said that the blend was mostly Colombian.
+One barista who I spoke to said that the blend was mostly Colombian.
 I was impressed by the seriousness with which the Kiwi people approach their coffee blends.
 Gaze in wonder as every shot comes out with a velvety blanket of perfect crema.

 For the coffee lover, Auckland New Zealand should be at the top of the list of must-see locations in the world.
 Perhaps if you stay longer than a week, you’ll be able to crack the code and you won’t be lost in translation.
 The good news is that even if you do get lost, you’ll be lost in a heavenly cloud of yummy microfoam, delicious crema, skilled baristas, and succulent dessert bites.